Hemalkasa

 Hemalkasa is a village in the Bhamragad taluka of Gadchiroli district in Maharashtra State, India.

 It belongs to the Madia Gond community.

 Hemalkasa is where the famous Magsaysay Award-winner couple Dr. Prakash Baba Amte and Dr. Mandakini Amte manage the Lok Biradari Prakalp project.

+Chandrapur Railway Station (CD): This is the closest major railway station to Hemalkasa.

+Gadchiroli: From Chandrapur, you can take a bus to Gadchiroli, which is a district headquarters.

+Aheri: From Gadchiroli, you can get another bus to Aheri.

+Bhamragad: Finally, take a bus from Aheri to Bhamragad, which is close to Hemalkasa.